The first lesson is always a trial lesson.

 Bachelor of Music in Piano Performance.
 Universidad de los Andes.

-Alejandro Ochoa (Doctor of Musical Arts, McGill University) graduated Magna cum Laude from Universidad de Los Andes (Colombia), where he studied with the celebrated Cuban pianist Ignacio Pacheco.
-As well as performing extensively throughout Colombia and Canada, Alejandro has given numerous solo and chamber music recitals in Germany, The Netherlands, Portugal and China.
+Alejandro Ochoa (Doctor of Musical Arts) graduated Magna cum Laude from Universidad de Los Andes (Colombia), where he studied with the celebrated Cuban pianist Ignacio Pacheco.
+As well as performing extensively throughout Colombia, Alejandro has given numerous solo and chamber music recitals in Canada, Germany, The Netherlands, Portugal and China.
 As a fortepianist he has been heard in Vancouver, Montreal and Bruges, Belgium.
-Alejandro is a competition medalist and has been the recipient of multiple prestigious awards and grants.

 His latest CD recording for the label Enkii Records features works on fortepiano by C.P.E.
 Bach, Scarlatti, Haydn, Mozart and Beethoven.